-1. What are the correlations between the scores in computer studies and physics for the three years?
+1. What are the correlations between the scores in mathematics and physics for the last three years?

-2. What are the levels of scores for computer studies and physics by students for KCSE?

-3. How can the teaching of computer studies be used to supplement and improve the teaching of physics?
+- 2. What are the levels of scores for mathematics and physics by students for KCSE? - 3.
+How can the teaching of mathematics be used to supplement and improve the teaching of physics?